Select Page

 • Need for regular dialysis

-• Glomerular filtration rate (GFR) is low.
+• Low glomerular filtration rate (GFR)

 • Nephrotic syndrome